Arpanbhagat5/collaboration/README.md

-# this is the README file
+# Motto: Our aim, our game

 We toil, we try.
 We will learn and we will fly!

+git is what you need to tame